juanitodread/juanitodread.github.io/content/post/functional-data-structures.md

 case class Node[A](head: A, tail: FList[A]) extends FList[A]
 ```

-The *trait* `FList[+A]` represents our new type of our data structure.
+The *trait* `FList[+A]` represents the new type of our data structure.
 So eventually, we will be able to do something like this:

 ```scala
 val myFList: FList[String] = ???